gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Creating new pages has two steps, 1) generate the "path" or "slug" for the page and 2) create the page.

-To create our markdown pages, we'll learn to use two Gatsby APIs [`onCreateNode`](/docs/node-apis/#onCreateNode) and [`createPages`](/docs/node-apis/#createPages).
+To create our Markdown pages, we'll learn to use two Gatsby APIs [`onCreateNode`](/docs/node-apis/#onCreateNode) and [`createPages`](/docs/node-apis/#createPages).
 These are two workhorse APIs you'll see used in many sites and plugins.